kwent/syno/README.md

 - `params` : object hash with request parameters
 - `callback` : function called with 2 arguments (`error`, `data`)

-The `data` arguments passed to the callback is an object hash, holding the response data (describied in the 'data' part in the API documents).
+The `data` arguments passed to the callback is an object hash, holding the response data. (see API documents)

 Both the `params` and `callback` are optional, so you can call any method these ways :